Analogue (literature)

 For example, some claim the story of Noah and the Flood in the Bible and the Epic of Gilgamesh are analogues.

-However, where one work draws directly on another, the term analogue is inappropriate: the earlier work is the source of the later.
+However, where one work draws directly on another, the term analogue is inappropriate: the earlier work is the source of the latter.

 In the literature of earlier periods, it may not be easy to decide whether a particular work is a direct source for another, especially if there are uncertainties of dating.
 The phrase sources and analogues is used to cover all material relevant to the creation of a particular work.